valievav/Data-Science-Camp-Test-Tasks/README.md

 # Data-Science-Camp-Test-Tasks
-Data Science Camp Test Tasks
+This repository contains solutions for 3 Data Science Camp tasks.